awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

+= 1.9.2: January 10, 2014 =

+* Fix: Bug with add-on and theme license key activation
+* Fix: Bug with invalid foreach() in small number of cases

 = 1.9.1: January 9, 2014 =

 * Fix: Rounding issue with taxes when item quantities are greater than 1